 DualSpaceLayer is a feature class for representing the dual space features (e.g., room network) of a given thematic layer.
 The DualSpaceLayer class is composed of Nodes and Edges for representing the topology of objects from the primal space.
-It has the following attributes:
+It has the following properties:

 isLogical (boolean)